CodeKommissar/The-WebDev-Blog/content/html/intro.md

 ### Why is HTML important?

-HTML represents the basic structure of almost all of the Internet.
-To make a simple analogy, think of HTML as the bone structure in your body, without your bones holding your body, you would be just laying on the ground all day without being able to do much.
+HTML represents the basic structure of almost all of the web pages in the world.
+To make a simple analogy, think of HTML as your bone structure, without your bones holding your body, you would be just laying on the ground all day without being able to do much.

-As Front-End/Full-Stack developers we're going to see a lot of HTML (at least at the beginning of our Journey) and to be honest, you could learn almost 90% of the HTML you need to know in a couple of days.
-It is going to be simple, fun and good for your career, so why don't you keep going and go to the next page?
+As Front-End/Full-Stack developers we're going to see a lot of HTML (at least at the beginning of our journey) and to be honest, you could learn almost 90% of the HTML you need to know in a couple of days.
+It is going to be simple, fun and good for your career.